havena25/homework-1-accesibility-update/README.md

 # homework-1-accesibility-update

 Changed header div to just header
-Seperated the nav from the header
+Added a nav section and separeted from header
 Removed hyphens from names for screen readers Separeted into sections
 Added article sections